teambit/docs/docs/conf-bit-json.md

 ## overrides

-The overrides section contains configuration that is specific for one component or a group of component.
-Also, imported components environment configuration is stored here.
+The overrides section contains configuration that is specific for one component or a group of components.
+The overriding configuration applies to components that are exported from the workspace, as well as to components that are imported into the workspace.

+You can also override the configuration of specific component inside its package.json file.

 The overrides configuration is an object where each key is a component name or a component namespace:

 ```json
  "overrides": {